Donate

 Knowing where to start if you have, or think you may have, an eating disorder can be challenging.

-This page is designed to be a step-by-step guide for you to talk you through the possible steps you might want to take if you are worried about disordered eating, displaying eating disorder behaviours, have an eating disorder or supporting someone with an eating disorder.
+This page provides a step-by-step guide to help you navigate the possible steps you might want to take if you are worried about disordered eating, displaying eating disorder behaviours, have an eating disorder or supporting someone who is struggling with one.

 Think you have an eating disorder?
 Jump to the 'For those living with an eating disorder' section on this page.